CPC Definition - Subclass A23F

 This place covers:

-All roasted coffee compositions, except flavoured roasted coffee composition, Those roasted coffee compositions may be characterized by e.g. physical properties such as particle size distribution, density, moisture content
+All roasted coffee compositions, except flavoured roasted coffee composition.
+Those roasted coffee compositions may be characterised by e.g. physical properties such as particle size distribution, density or moisture content.

 References